Virasoro constraints on moduli of sheaves and vertex algebras: Virasoro for

 The virtual pullback relation between the virtual fundamental classes can be translated to Joyce's vertex algebra framework as follows: \begin{proposition} Let $f\colon P\to M$ be a virtual projective bundle as described before.
 Then we have:

-In the first formula, the bracket is the partial lift to the vertex algebra in Lemma \ref{partial lift} and $e^{(1,0)}$ is the class of the point $\{(\CO_X, 0)\}$ in $H_0(\CP_{(1, 0)})\subseteq V_\bullet^{\pa}$. \end{proposition} \begin{proof} The second statement \eqref{eq: projectivebundleupsilon} is a consequence of \cite[Theorem 0.5(2)]{park} with $E=\CO_X$.
-The first formula is (the lift to the vertex algebra of) a special case of a Joyce-Song type formula due to Joyce that can be found in \cite[Theorem 2.8]{Bu22} for curves.
-Since this case is much easier, we give a direct proof straight from the definition of the bracket.
+In the first formula, the bracket is the partial lift to the vertex algebra in Lemma \ref{partial lift} and $e^{(1,0)}$ is the class of the point $\{(\CO_X, 0)\}$ in $H_0(\CP_{(1, 0)})\subseteq V_\bullet^{\pa}$. \end{proposition} \begin{proof} The second statement \eqref{eq: projectivebundleupsilon} is a consequence of \cite[Theorem 0.5 (2)]{park}.
+For the first formul we give a direct proof straight from the definition of the bracket.
 We do so by evaluating both sides against descendents By a similar argument to the one in Lemma \ref{lem: liftvertexalgebra} a) it is enough to consider $D\in \BD^X_\alpha\subseteq \BD^{X, \pa}_{(1, \alpha)}$ since otherwise both sides would vanish.

 We start with the left side:

 By Lemma \ref{lem: changeuniversalsheaf} we have

 and the argument in the proof of Proposition 4.2 in \cite{park} shows that